-The Apple Watch Series 5 is an excellent wearable with an always-on display, fall detection and a built-in compass, while the Apple Watch 6 offers all that and then some.
-It has SpO2 monitoring, a brighter display and new S6 chip that promises 20% faster performance.
+When it first came out, the Apple Watch Series 5 was an excellent wearable with an always-on display, fall detection and a built-in compass.
+Now, the Apple Watch Series 6 offers all that and then some.
+It has SpO2 monitoring, a brighter display and new S6 chip for faster performance.

 - The best cheap fitness trackers we’ve tested, ranked